falkoschumann/java-actors/README.md

 ------------

 In the actor model, communication between objects uses only messages.
-Every delegate, also known as actor, has an inbox queue for messages received.
+Every object, also known as actor, has an inbox queue for messages received.
 This queue is worked asynchronously in a thread owned by the actor.

 Read more on [Wikipedia](https://en.wikipedia.org/wiki/Actor_model).